esper-io/dev-docs/docs/home/devicesdk.md

 ## Enabling the Esper SDK in your Application

-* In your root-level (project-level) Gradle file (build.gradle), add the following repository URL:
+* In your root-level (project-level) Gradle file (build.gradle) under allprojects, add the following repository URL:

  maven {
     url "https://artifact.esper.io/artifactory/esper-device-sdk/"